expo/expo/docs/pages/distribution/app-stores.md

 ## Responsive design

-It's a good idea to test your app on a device or simulator with a small screen (e.g. an iPhone SE) as well as a large screen (e.g. an iPhone X).
+It's a good idea to test your app on a device or simulator with a small screen (for example, an iPhone SE) and a large screen (for example, an iPhone X).
 Ensure your components render the way you expect, no buttons are blocked, and all text fields are accessible.

 Try your app on tablets in addition to handsets.
 Even if you have `ios.supportsTablet: false` configured, your app will still render at phone resolution on iPads and must be usable.